 * Due to the change of the fiscal year from September 30 to June 30 starting with FY2014, FY2014 was shortened to nine months, from October 1, 2013 to June 30, 2014.
 The Summer Academy Program expenditures for FY2014 included only expenditures on the BRAG mentoring program during the 2013-14 school year.
 Expenditures on the 9th and 10th grade Summer Academy Program during the summer of 2014 were included in FY2015.

 Note: To avoid double counting, the number of participants included only those enrolled in the 9th Grade Summer Academy and the 10th Grade Summer Academy, but not those in the BRAG program which provided support to both Summer Academy participants and non-participants throughout the school year, from the fall of 2006 to the end of the 2014-15 school year when it was discontinued.

 The FY2018 9th Grade Summer Academy

 In all, the summer 2017 program was successful.
 Academy participants worked on their required summer reading assignments, writing and critical thinking skills, and pre-algebra and pre-geometry skills; engaged in hands-on activities and lessons relating to their 9th grade Biology class; and participated in a variety of activities related to high school life.
+Students also took part in an experiential program at the Smith Center to help them build confidence and develop ability to interact and work effectively with others.
 There was a good turnout for the parent orientation on the first day of the program and for the individual evaluation at the end of the program.
 Results of the student survey completed at the end of the program showed that participants found the program useful and would recommend it to students at Westland:

 “I would recommend it because it gets you ready for high school.
 I’m not that nervous for high school anymore.”